-Official (Open) / Non-Sensitiv 1 given the opportunity to work on their language skills through various forms of assessments, such as peer-critic, group work as well as individual project presentations.
+Official (Open) / Non Sensitiv given the opportunity to work on their language skills through various forms of assessments, such as peer-critic, group work as well as individual project presentations.
 This course will also continue to expose students to the Malay culture and arts.
 5 1 ML5531 Core Malay V This course focuses on enhancing students' knowledge and 8 None 3 Year long course and grasping broader concepts of current issues as the curriculum 2 covers a wide range of topics which require students' depth of knowledge in these issues.
 Focus will be on exposing students to concepts through analysis of newspaper and magazine articles, as well as through social media.
 Various platforms will be provided for students to reinforce their oral skills.
 1 1 TH1531 Core Higher Tamil I This course helps to develop students' reading, writing, listening 6 None 3 Year long course and and speaking skills needed to become effective users of the Tamil 2 language.
 This course enhances students' vocabulary through quizzes, marabhuthodargal, enaimozhigal, uvamaiththodargal and proverbs.
 Students will learn to write informal emails, descriptive and narrative essays.
 Students will deepen their understanding of their culture through doing project work.
-1 1 TL1331 Enrichment Basic Tamil I This course aims to develop students' reading, listening and 6 None 3 Year long course and 2 24510 14111111 speaking skills that are needed to become effective users of the 1.0 rear iong course 2 Tamil language.
+1 1 TL1331 Enrichment Basic Tamil I This course aims to develop students' reading, listening and 6 None 3 Year long course and speaking skills that are needed to become effective users of the 2 Tamil language.
 Students will learn to write informal emails and provide their comments or opinions in the web forum.
 Students will deepen their understanding of their culture through doing project work.
-1 1 TL1531 Core Tamil I This course aims to develop students' reading, writing listening and 6 None 3 Year long course 1 and 121331 Corc speaking skills that are needed to become effective users of the None rear long course 2 Tamil language.
+1 1 TL1531 Core Tamil I This course aims to develop students' reading, writing listening and 6 None 3 Year long course and speaking skills that are needed to become effective users of the 2 Tamil language.
 Through marabhuthodargal and enaimozhigal students will learn and understand the language in depth.
 This course will also equip students with narrative writing skills at the intermediate level.
 Students will learn to write informal emails with reference to daily life.
 2 1 TH2531 Core Higher Tamil II This course helps to strengthen the students' communication skills.
-6 TH1531 3 Year long course 1 - and 2331 50.0 Students will learn to write formal emails and comments in the 2 web forum.
-They will further develop and enhance their - descriptive and narrative writing skills.
-Argumentative writing will 1 1 also be introduced to hone the students' critical thinking skills.
-1 1 Through classroom discussions and group work, students will 1 1 develop active listening skills and acquire oral and presentation skills.
-Various platforms will be provided for students to reinforce their oral skills.
+6 TH1531 3 Year long course and Students will learn to write formal emails and comments in the 2 web forum.
+They will further develop and enhance their descriptive and narrative writing skills.
+Argumentative writing will 1 also be introduced to hone the students' critical thinking skills.
+Through classroom discussions and group work, students will develop active listening skills and acquire oral and presentation skills.
+Various platforms will be provided for students to reinforce L their oral skills.
 2 1 TL2331 Enrichment Basic Tamil II This course helps to strengthen the students' communication skills.
-6 None 3 Year long course and 122331 Dasic railin ii Students will further develop their speaking and listening skills. ~ 1,5110 Tear long course 2 They will continue to work on improving their writing skills pertaining to informal email and web forum comments.
-Through 1 l 1 Per taining to informal email and web for unit comments.
+6 None 3 Year long course and Students will further develop their speaking and listening skills.
+2 They will continue to work on improving their writing skills pertaining to informal email and web forum comments.
 Through